Jamessmark/Figma-Context-MCP/codebase.md

-# Framelink Figma MCP Server Codebase Overview
+# Figma MCP Server by Bao To Codebase Overview

-This document provides a comprehensive overview of the `figma-developer-mcp` codebase, a Node.js application written in TypeScript.
-It acts as a Model Context Protocol (MCP) server to provide Figma design data to AI coding agents like Cursor, enabling them to better understand and implement designs.
+This document provides a comprehensive overview of the `@tothienbao6a0/figma-mcp-server` codebase (a fork and enhancement of the original `figma-developer-mcp`), a Node.js application written in TypeScript.
+It acts as an advanced Model Context Protocol (MCP) server to provide Figma design data, comprehensive design system analysis, and component intelligence to AI coding agents like Cursor, enabling them to better understand, document, and implement designs.

 ## 1. Project Purpose & High-Level Architecture

-The primary goal of this project is to bridge the gap between Figma designs and AI-assisted code generation.
-It exposes an MCP server that AI tools can query to get structured and simplified information about Figma files and nodes.
+The primary goal of this project is to create a powerful bridge between Figma designs and AI-assisted code generation and design system management.
+It exposes an MCP server that AI tools can query for:
+*   Structured and simplified information about Figma files and nodes.
+*   Extracted design tokens in various formats.
+*   Figma Variables (for Enterprise users).
+*   Automatically generated design system documentation.
+*   In-depth component analysis for AI-driven development.
+*   Tools for design system validation, comparison, accessibility checking, and code-design synchronization.

 **Key functionalities:**

-*   **Figma API Interaction:** Fetches raw data from the Figma REST API (file structure, node details, images).
+*   **Figma API Interaction:** Fetches raw data from the Figma REST API (file structure, node details, images, variables).
 *   **Data Simplification:** Transforms the verbose Figma API response into a more concise, AI-friendly format (`SimplifiedDesign`, `SimplifiedNode`).
 This involves:
     *   Extracting essential layout, style, and text properties.
     *   De-duplicating common styles (colors, text styles, layouts, effects) by storing them in a `globalVars` object and referencing them by ID from individual nodes.
 This significantly reduces the token count for AI models.
-*   **MCP Server Implementation:** Provides two main tools for AI agents:
+*   **MCP Server Implementation:** Provides a comprehensive suite of tools for AI agents (detailed in section 3.2).
-    *   `get_figma_data`: Fetches design information for a whole file or specific nodes.
-    *   `download_figma_images`: Downloads images (PNGs, SVGs, image fills) from Figma.
+*   **Advanced Design System Analysis:** Offers tools for token generation, documentation, validation, comparison, and more.
+*   **Component Intelligence:** Analyzes Figma components to understand structure, variants, and relationships for smarter code generation.
 *   **Communication Protocols:** Supports two modes of operation for the MCP server:
     *   **stdio:** For direct integration with tools like Cursor via standard input/output.
     *   **HTTP/SSE:** For network-based communication, using Express.js to handle HTTP requests and Server-Sent Events (SSE) for streaming responses.